-After an extended period of stunted activity in the consumer, wholesale, and manufacturing sectors of the global diamond value chain, at the end of the third quarter, there are a few small signs of improvement.
+After an extended period of stunted demand in the consumer, wholesale, and manufacturing sectors of the global diamond value chain, at the end of the third quarter, there are a few small signs of improvement.

 Following the deep decline in the second quarter of the year, US jewelry sales surprisingly picked up in July, although, cyclically, it is a month when sales normally decline.
 Improved retail activity in the US led to a certain rise in demand in the diamond trading centers in September.
 However, in China, the second largest market, the declines in sales continued and even worsened.
 Leading jewelry retailers reported deep drops in same store sales.